Worship Bulletin

 If you are not communing, please consider coming forth for a blessing.
 As you approach the priest, cross your arms across your chest to indicate you desire a blessing.

-COMMUNION ANTIPHON FACTUS EST REPENTE
+COMMUNION ANTIPHON INCLINA

 POST COMMUNION PRAYER Book of Common Prayer p.
 366